swen100/php-cairo/README.md

 You can view commits and released on [twitter](http://twitter.com/gtkforphp)

-You can send comments, patches, questions [here on github](https://github.com/gtkforphp/glib/issues)
+You can send comments, patches, questions [here on github](https://github.com/gtkforphp/cairo/issues)

-See Contributing.md for information on how to get involved

 Authors
 ====